Hans Faber

 Note - But more place-names might reveal a Frisian origin.
 Words with the element gred which is Old-Frisian for 'pasture land' or 'meadow'.
 Another element might have Frisian roots too, namely 'tehs' related to tester meaning 'south', like in the island Texel, tehs-el 'south-island' or Toxandria 'dwellers of the south'.
 Yet another element is the suffix -bard which is a suffix common in modern province Friesland as -bert and -birt.

-Majority of these place names is located within the former Danelaw of Britain.
-So, settlements of (small) groups of Frisians during the Viking Rule.
-Then, of course, it's tempting to speculate that the Viking commander of the Great Heathen Army, Ubbe the Frisian from island the Walcheren in Frisia, had his hall at the settlement of Frizinghall in Yorkshire.
+The majority of these place names are located within the former Danelaw of Britain.
+So, they are settlements of small groups of Frisians during the Viking rule.
+Then, of course, it's tempting to speculate that the Viking commander of the Great Heathen Army, Ubbe the Frisian from the island of Walcheren in Frisia, had his hall at the settlement of Frizinghall in Yorkshire.
 But we will not speculate, of course.
 Of course, not.
 No, not.
-Read our post Island the Walcheren: once Sodom and Gomorrah of the North Sea to learn more about this intriguing personality Ubbe the Frisian.
+Read our blog post Walcheren Island: once Sodom and Gomorrah of the North Sea to learn more about this intriguing personality, Ubbe the Frisian.

 What was the proportion migrating Frisians?